How China’s reprimand over Taiwan falls on deaf ears in Lithuania

 Meanwhile, Lithuania’s new approach started to attract Washington’s attention as a new front against authoritarianism with continental ambitions.
 And this policy started to pay off.

 The small Baltic nation has already scored gains.
-In June, it was announced that the 2023 Nato summit would be held in Lithuania, and Former President Dalia Grybauskaite has become a serious contender for the role of NATO General Secretary.
+In June, it was announced that the 2023 Nato summit would be held in Lithuania, and former president Dalia Grybauskaite has become a serious contender for the role of Nato general secretary.

 “Not all of this is, of course, connected to the Lithuanian change of approach to China – Russia and Belarus have also been factored in,” Dr Karaskova said.